Logo

 Even if a DeFi protocol offers extremely high APYs, it's worthless to earn interest if the stablecoin crashes or the app suffers from an exploit.
 Therefore, this article will focus on sustainable DeFi yields with varying amounts of risks.

-Highest Yields on Stablecoins
+How to Earn the Highest Yields on Stablecoins

 The highest stablecoin yields in DeFi usually involve algorithmic stablecoins, options selling, or uncollateralized lending to earn yield.
 However, these yield strategies hold additional risk and are generally considered mid to high risk investments.
 Below are some examples of different stablecoin yields.